xecrets/xecrets-cli/docs/index.md

 BASIC CONCEPTS
 ==============

-Xecrets Cli encrypts files using at least a password, and optionally with one or more public keys.
+Xecrets Cli encrypts files using at least one password, and optionally with one or more public keys.

 With Xecrets Cli, a key pair can be created with --create-key-pair, and the public part can be extracted and shared with other people, for example it can be published on a web site, or